iffy/twistedftw/CONTRIBUTING.md

 It is *not* a goal of TwistedFTW to replace the official docs nor to replace other excellent tutorials or guides.
-As much as possible, link to official docs or other relevant sources rather than simply duplicating work.
+As much as possible, link to official docs or other relevant sources rather than duplicating work.

 How to contribute